varang/varang/README.md

 VarGrid is a datatable that supports the functionalities below at the moment (v0.2.6).
 There is a VarGrid show case that is integrated with Spring Data Rest in [this](https://github.com/varang/varang-test) address.

-VarGrid has a syntax below.
+VarGrid can be defined as in the code segment below.

 ``` html
 <VarGrid>